MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 To use the Chromium DevTools Protocol API in WebView2, use either of the following actions.

-*   Install and use the [Microsoft.Web.WebView2.DevToolsProtocolExtension][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] NuGet package \(.NET\).
+*   Install and use the [Microsoft.Web.WebView2.DevToolsProtocolExtension (Preview)][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] NuGet package \(.NET\).
 *   Run one of the following methods.
     *   .NET:  [CallDevToolsProtocolAsync][DotnetApiMicrosoftWebWebview2CoreCorewebview2CalldevtoolsprotocolmethodasyncViewWebview2Dotnet1077444MicrosoftWebWebView2CoreCorewebview2CalldevtoolsprotocolmethodsyncSystemStringSystemString], [GetDevToolsProtocolEventReceiver][DotnetApiMicrosoftWebWebview2CoreCorewebview2GetdevtoolsprotocoleventreceiverViewWebview2Dotnet1077444]
     *   Win32 C/C++:  [CallDevToolsProtocolMethod][Webview2ReferenceWin32Icorewebview2ViewWebview21077444Calldevtoolsprotocolmethod], [ICoreWebView2DevToolsProtocolEventReceiver][Webview2ReferenceWin32Icorewebview2devtoolsprotocoleventreceiverViewWebview21077444]

-## Use DevToolsProtocolHelper
+## Use DevToolsProtocolHelper (Preview)

+> [!NOTE]
+> The DevToolsProtocolHelper NuGet package is currently in technical preview.
+While in preview, refrain from using the package in production applications.

-[Microsoft.Web.WebView2.DevToolsProtocolExtension][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] is a NuGet package created by the WebView2 team that provides easy access to Chromium DevTools Protocol features.
+[Microsoft.Web.WebView2.DevToolsProtocolExtension (Preview)][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] is a NuGet package created by the WebView2 team that provides easy access to Chromium DevTools Protocol features.
 The following examples describe how to use the geolocation functionality in Chromium DevTools Protocol in your WebView2 control.
 You may follow a similar pattern to use other Chromium DevTools Protocol features.

 ## Step 1: Create a webpage to find your geolocation